Muslat ransomware removal instructions

 How to protect yourself from ransomware infections?

-To begin with, users must realize that lack of knowledge and reckless behavior are the main reasons for computer infections.
-The key to its safety is caution and, therefore, paying attention during download/installation/update processes, as well as when browsing the Internet in general is a must.
-We highly recommend to download software from official sources (preferably using direct download links) and avoid using third party downloaders/installers, since they often include rogue apps.
-Additionally, be sure to keep installed applications and operating system up-to-date.
-Yet this should be achieved only through implemented functions or tools provided by the official developer.
-Never attempt to crack any installed applications, because software piracy is illegal and the risk of infections is extremely high.
+Lack of knowledge and careless behavior are the main reasons for computer infections.
+The key to safety is caution.
+Therefore, pay attention during the download/installation/update processes and when browsing the Internet in general.
+We strongly recommend that you download software from official sources (preferably using direct download links) and avoid using third party downloaders/installers, since they often include rogue apps.
+Additionally, keep installed applications and operating systems up-to-date, however, this should be achieved only through implemented functions or tools provided by the official developer.
+Never attempt to crack installed applications, since software piracy is illegal and the risk of infection is extremely high.
 All received email attachments should be handled carefully.
-If the file/link is irrelevant or the sender looks suspicious, then do not open anything.
-On top of all that, be sure to have a reputable anti-virus/anti-spyware suite installed and running - tools of this type will help you detect and eliminate malware before it manages to harm the system.
+If the file/link is irrelevant, or the sender seems suspicious, do not open anything.
+Have a reputable anti-virus/anti-spyware suite installed and running - these tools can detect and eliminate malware before it harms the system.
 If your computer is already infected with Muslat, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

-Text presented in Muslat ransomware's text file ("_readme.txt"):
+Text presented in Muslat ransomware text file ("_readme.txt"):

 Don't worry, you can return all your files!